AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-groups/groups-overview/groups.md

 ## Granting a group access to objects

 When you share an object with a group, all members of that group (including members of any subgroups) have access to the object.
-For more information about sharing in Workfront, see [Overview of sharing permissions on objects in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+For more information about sharing in Workfront, see [Overview of sharing permissions on objects](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 ## Associating a group with an object